AdobeDocs/workfront-learn.en/help/manage-work/projects/find-projects.md

 ![[!UICONTROL Status] field expanded in project header](assets/recents.png)

->[!NOTE]
->
->The following videos do not contain audio.
-They are a demonstration of the [!DNL Workfront] features mentioned.

 ## Pin a project

 As you're working on a project, make it easy to find by pinning it to the menu bar so you can open it with a single click.